RealPlanet/Nebula/README.md

 \* Due to the nature of the language each implementation must define its own native bindings.
 To avoid forcing the hand of the implementer none are required.

+## Thanks
+A big thanks to [Immo Landwerth](https://www.youtube.com/@ImmoLandwerth), this project initially started from his youtube series as a custom language compiled to IL but quickly evolved to be something more.